 With broad adoption comes broad innovation, and there are now plenty of niche opportunities to acquire cryptocurrency.

 If you would like to perform small tasks in return for cryptocurrencies, there are also plenty of options.
-Brave, a decentralized browser, rewards users for allowing advertisements with its native basic attention token (BAT).
+Brave, a decentralised browser, rewards users for allowing advertisements with its native basic attention token (BAT).
 Coinbase promotes cryptocurrency education through its Coinbase earn initiative, which rewards users with a small amount of crypto after each lesson.

 Airdrops – free giveaways of cryptocurrency – provide an opportunity to receive digital assets for free.
 Airdrops can be awarded for anything, although they often involve registration or promoting a new service, or they're awarded retroactively for certain actions (such as using a particular DeFi protocol).